mgifford/a11y-contracting/Accessibility-Procurement-Pilot-Modified.md

 An independent panel will observe the presentation and convene to determine whether to move forward with Phases 2 and 3 of the Contract.

+The Contractor will be reimbursed its authorized travel and living expenses reasonably and properly incurred in the performance of the Work, at cost, without any allowance for profit and/or administrative overhead, in accordance with the meal, private vehicle and incidental expenses provided in Appendices B, C and D of the National Joint Council Travel Directive and with the other provisions of the directive referring to "travellers", rather than those referring to "employees".

+All travel must have the prior authorization of the Technical Authority.

 #### 4.1.3 Financial Proposal

 The Contractor must provide a Financial Proposal for Phases 2 and 3 of the Work in accordance with Annex B, Basis of Payment.
 The Financial Proposal for Phases 2 and 3 will be subject to negotiation with GC.
 Upon GC’s request, the Contractor must provide Price Support for the Financial Proposal for Phases 2 and 3, which may include; a current published price list indicating the percentage discount available to Canada; or copies of paid invoices for the like quality and quantity of the goods, services or both sold to other customers; or price or rate certifications; or any other supporting documentation as requested by GC.